my-name-is-D/object-detection-Motion-Nao-webots/README.md

 ## rat_model

-The rat model is jhielson's (see:https://github.com/jhielson) with adaptations to fit my case, see his github to install required dependencies
+The rat model is jhielson's (see:https://github.com/jhielson) with adaptations to fit my case, see his github to install required dependencies [Initial_Neurorobotics_Model_of_PD](https://github.com/jhielson/Initial_Neurorobotics_Model_of_PD)
-HAVE TO WAIT FOR THE AUTHORISATION TO PUBLISH WORK BASED ON JHIELSON'S IN MY GIT REP (Private for the moment)

 The stimulation and Pd probabilities are saved in a csv file (in world/data)